Jump to: How to list on Zillow | Risks to be aware of | Advice from FSBO sellers | Alternatives | Zillow FSBO reviews | FAQ

 Zillow's design choices are tied to its revenue model.
 While listing FSBO on Zillow is free for you, Zillow earns money when it connects realtors with customers through the site.

-Every time a potential buyer clicks “Contact Agent” on your listing, Zillow earns a fee.
-However, if a buyer contacts you directly, Zillow doesn’t profit.
+Zillow earns a fee every time a potential buyer clicks "Contact Agent" on your listing.
+However, if a buyer contacts you directly, Zillow doesn't profit.

 How to list FSBO on Zillow